Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 What is Flexbox?

-Flexbox, or Flexible Box Layout, is a one-dimensional design model that allows the creation of flexible and efficient designs in a row or column.
-It's particularly useful when working with child elements of a container and looking for a design that dynamically adapts to the size of the screen or the content within it.
+Flexbox, or Flexible Box Layout, is a one-dimensional layout model that allows the creation of flexible and efficient designs in a row or column.
+It is particularly useful when working with child elements of a container and seeking a layout that dynamically adapts to the screen size or the content inside it.

-Here's an example of how to use the flexbox css:
+Here is an example of how CSS flexbox is used:

 .container {